acrophobeee/SYSC-3110-project/README.md

 ## User-visible change

-Add three levels to the game and add three button to select the levels, also add a save and a load button to save and load the game.
+Add three levels to the game and add three button to select the levels, the easy level for spawn one zombie at onec, mideum level for spawn two zombie, hard level for spawn three zombie.
+Also add a save and a load button to save and load the game.

 ## UML and SEQ diagram change